cvonfeldt/AWS-CyberDefenders-blue-team-Investigations/AWSRaid/README.md

 ### 2. We must investigate the events following the initial compromise to understand the attacker's motives.
 What is the timestamp for the first access to an S3 object by the attacker?

-checked for eventnames associated to helpdesk.luke:
+First we check for eventnames associated with the compromised account - helpdesk.luke:

 ![Q2](screenshots/2.png)

-found bucketName field, found only getObject could be the accessing of the S3 bucket:
+Here we found bucketName field - only getObject could be the accessing of the S3 bucket:

 ![Q2](screenshots/2.1.png)

-sorted in asc order and opened first getObject log:
+Then I sorted in chronological order and opened first getObject log:

 ![Q2](screenshots/2.2.png)

-timestamp is 2023-11-02T09:55:53Z
+Here we see the timestamp of the first s3 bucket access is 2023-11-02T09:55:53Z

 **Answer: 2023-11-02 09:55**. (writeup for this question not done yet)